-Paris Robbery Scares Kim Kardashian Into Being A Cheapskate, Now Wears Jewelry She Wouldn’t Have Been Caught Dead In!
+Paris Robbery Scares Kim Kardashian Into Wearing Cheaper Jewelry

 Kim Kardashian’s flamboyance seems to have toned down following the robbery in Paris last year.
-After the Paris ordeal, the reality TV star and mother of two vowed she would never to wear expensive jewelry again.
-With her most recent postings on social media showing Kim Kardashian not donning expensive jewelry after Paris Robbery, it seems the most famous Kardashian has managed to keep her word so far.
+After the ordeal, the reality TV star and mother of two vowed she would never wear expensive jewelry again.
+With her most recent postings on social media showing Kim Kardashian sporting inexpensive jewelry after the Paris robbery, it seems the most famous Kardashian has managed to keep her word so far.

 In the SnapChat posting, she can be seen wearing a modestly priced necklace that cost around $500.
-This is a huge departure from the jewelry she previously used to flaunt with prices ranging in the millions of dollars category.
+This is a huge departure from the jewelry she previously used to flaunt, with prices ranging in the millions of dollars category.
 The particular necklace she wore in the SnapChat photo was made by XIV Karats and was a custom piece.
-It is understood that necklace was chosen by her stylist during the festive season.
-Around the same time Kanye West, her husband, also accompanied the stylist on the same trip where he also bought a couple of zodiac signs which he gave to friends as gifts.
+It is understood that the necklace was chosen by her stylist during the festive season.
+Around the same time, husband Kanye West also accompanied the stylist on the same trip, where he also bought a couple of zodiac signs that he gave to friends as gifts.

-Before the Paris robbery which toned her down, Kim Kardashian was known for her flamboyance and she flaunted her wealth on various social media platforms indiscriminately.
+Before the Paris robbery, Kim Kardashian was known for her flamboyance and flaunted her wealth on various social media platforms indiscriminately.
 In one memorable scenario, she came under a lot of fire after she posed with a diamond ring worth about $4.5 million just before she was taken hostage in the Paris apartment.

 A photo posted by Kim Kardashian West (@kimkardashian) on

-The Paris robbery, which had all the hallmarks of an inside job, took place in the early hours of October 3, 2016 when the thieves who were donning police uniforms while covering their faces in ski masks forced their way into the property where Kim was staying.
-Upon getting to the reality show star, the gang tied up and then made off with jewelry worth approximately $9.5 million.
+The Paris robbery, which had all the hallmarks of an inside job, took place in the early hours of October 3, 2016, when the thieves — who were donning police uniforms while covering their faces in ski masks — forced their way into the property where Kim was staying.
+Upon getting inside, the gang tied up the Keeping Up with the Kardashians star and then made off with jewelry worth approximately $9.5 million.
 Her engagement ring was part of the loot that the gang took off with.

-Though the thieves didn’t harm her physically, they left her so badly shaken she kept off social media for quite a while.
-It was only in the recently-released promotional trailer of the next season of her reality show, Keeping up with the Kardashians, that she publicly spoke about the robbery.
+Although the thieves didn’t harm her physically, they left her so badly shaken that she kept off social media for quite a while.
+It was only in the recently-released promotional trailer of the next season of her reality show that she publicly spoke about the robbery.

 #kim #kimkardashian #kimkardashianwest #kimksnapchat #kimksnapchats #kimkardashiansnapchat #kkw #london #paris #milan #newyork #la #miami #atlanta #kimye #kuwtk #kardashians #lifestyle #fashion #style #peace #selfie #krisjenner